FelixKrueger/Bismark/Docs/FAQ.md

  - bisulfite non-conversion
  - mis-mapping events (which tend to result in random, garbage methylation calls)

-Generally, the bisulfite conversion of unmethylated cytosine residues should be as complete as possible, so that any cytosine tha is found non-converted can be assumed to be really methylated.
+Generally, the bisulfite conversion of unmethylated cytosine residues should be as complete as possible, so that any cytosine that is found non-converted can be assumed to be really methylated.
 However, if the bisulfite conversion was for whatever reason not very efficient (e.g. wrong temperature, incubation time too short, wrong salt concentrations, etc.) one has to expect spurious methylation calls, and hence noise in your results.

 If the bisulfite coversion rate is found to be quite high, one might opt to repeat the experiment altogether (if that is possible at all) rather than dealing with potentially quite noisy data.
 If repeating the experiment is not an option, one is frankly somehwat limited with what you can do downstream to alleviate this.
 One could try to identify and remove reads that completely 'evaded' conversion using [`methylation_consistency`](https://github.com/FelixKrueger/Bismark/tree/master/Docs#x-concordance-of-methylation-calls-across-bisulfite-reads), or bear the non-conversion value in mind when interpreting the data.
 Simply subtracting the conversion error from the results doesn't seem to be a great option, as in our experience different contexts are affected differently (CpG methylation seems to be less affected than non-CG content, probably because it tends to have more methylation generally?)